RolandJansen/intermix/README.md

 Intermix is a javascript library that can be used to build browser-based music applications with a focus on sequencing.
 It doesn't aim to be a fully fledged audio library.
 All its audio functionality is designed to fit together well with the sequencer.

 It uses some of the latest stuff in web technology so it currently runs perfectly in Chrome 49+ only.
 Firefox works but sample accurate pause/resume of sounds is not supported.
 Please note that Intermix is in a very early stage.
-It doesn't have a robust event dispatcher yet and most things are considered experimental.
+Most things are considered experimental.

 Here's an example of a basic sequencer that triggers a sound on every beat.